Captain Flint: Appearances on television

 Pirate flag of J. Flint's ship, the Walrus.

-Set roughly two decades before the events of Treasure Island, the 2014 televised series Black Sails follows the adventures of Captain Flint and his pirate crew.
+Set roughly four decades before the events of Treasure Island, the 2014 televised series Black Sails follows the adventures of Captain Flint and his pirate crew.
 His first name is given as James in episode "VI".
 Episodes "IX" and "XIII" reveal that he is a disgraced former Royal Navy lieutenant named James McGraw, dismissed from service for falling in love and having affairs with Lord Thomas Hamilton and with his wife.
 He was exiled from England with Thomas's wife, Miranda Barlow, who had since hidden herself as a lowly Puritan lady on the trading island of New Providence.
 Lord Thomas Hamilton was the son of Lord Alfred Hamilton, lord proprietor of the Bahama Islands.
 McGraw adopted the name "Flint" after a mysterious man who boarded his grandfather's ship while anchored and then disappeared.
 He is portrayed by Toby Stephens.